Welcome to my archives… the annals of history, starting from the oldest to the newest. Browse away and enjoy!

 How the green driveway conversion is holding up

 In 2015, I posted about converting a standard residential parking spot into a green driveway.
 It's a pictorial, part of our Project portfolio.
-Three months after completing the job (from ...
+Three months later (from mid-May to August), ...

-Six weeks before the frost sets in (traditionally, people consider Canadian Thanksgiving the first-frost date, but it comes later), gardeners can often get an early start on the next year's ...
+Six weeks before the frost sets in (traditionally, Canadian Thanksgiving is the first-frost date, but it actually comes later), gardeners can often get an early start on the next year's ...

 Squirrel at window